Kathie Lee Gifford & Hoda Kotb ‘In The Dark’ About ‘Today’ And Megyn Kelly Plans

 “Maybe [producers] should call Megyn Kelly.
 These two have given everything to the show, and now they don’t even know if Megyn is going to replace them.
 They are sick of being treated this way, and are finally putting themselves first.”

 It’s unclear when Megyn Kelly will be on television with NBC, but there are speculations it could be as soon as May.
-The network revealed a couple weeks ago that it was interviewing producers to manager her shows because she wanted her own team.
+The network revealed a couple weeks ago that it was interviewing producers to manage her shows because she wanted her own team.

 https://t.co/qViAghqij9 EX-FOX MEGYN KELLY causing Trouble where ever she goes, HAS NBC ” TODAY” Show in TERROR!
 HAHAHAHAHA!
 TAKE THAT NBC!